 The perennially best-selling author Judy Blume is a rare phenomenon in children’s literature.
-Almost seventy million copies of her books have been sold worldwide.
+Almost 85 million copies of her books have been sold worldwide.
 Her young fans pass around her books and compare notes, cram her mailbox with up to two thousand letters a month, and buy her books with great fervor.
 At the same time, her books are frequently subject to censorship.
 Blume’s works are characterized by emotional and sexual candor, total empathy with the concerns of childhood, and a direct colloquial tone, giving her readers the sense that she knows all their secrets.

 Judy Blume was born on February 12, 1938, in Elizabeth, New Jersey, to Esther (Rosenfeld) and Rudolph Sussman, a dentist.
-When Judy was in third grade, she moved with her mother and her older brother David to Miami Beach, where the climate would help David recuperate from a kidney infection.
+When she was in third grade, she moved with her mother and her older brother David to Miami Beach, where the climate would help David recuperate from a kidney infection.
 Her father, to whom Blume was especially close, stayed behind in New Jersey, running his practice.

 Blume has described her childhood home as culturally Jewish rather than religious.
-Her father had six brothers and sisters, almost all of whom died while Judy was growing up, and she has said, “a lot of my philosophy came from growing up in a family that was always sitting Shiva.”
+Her father had six brothers and sisters, almost all of whom died while she was growing up, and she has said, “a lot of my philosophy came from growing up in a family that was always sitting Shiva.”

 Blume began writing after her children started nursery school in the mid-1960s.
 Although she had published two short stories, she received as many as six rejection slips a week for two and a half years before Reilly and Lee accepted her picture book, The One in the Middle Is the Green Kangaroo (1969).
 Her next book, Iggie’s House (1970), was written in the course of a writing class she took at New York University.

 The tremendous success of Are You There God?
 It’s Me, Margaret (1970) was a turning point for Blume.
 She acknowledges that it was the first book she gave herself permission to write from her own experience, and it was then that she began to grow “as a writer and as a woman.”
-In the novel, Margaret Ann Simon, the child of a Jewish mother and a Christian father, asks God for direction in choosing a religion, and prays that she will soon get her period.
+In the novel, Margaret Ann Simon, the child of a Christian mother and a Jewish father, asks God for direction in choosing a religion, and prays that she will soon get her period.
 When the story ends, Margaret is stuffing her bra with cotton balls.
 She has explored various religions but has chosen none.

 Blume, who had no idea she was breaking any barriers with the novel, was surprised at the efforts to have her book banned from libraries.
 However, the New York Times Book Review ranked it as one of the best children’s books of the year, and it remains one of her most popular titles.

 Blume’s great popularity can be attributed to her compassionate treatment of a range of subjects that concern her readers.
-Her books for younger children, such as Tales of a Fourth Grade Nothing (1972), Otherwise Known as Sheila the Great (1972), Blubber (1974) and Double Fudge (2002), deal with problems of sibling rivalry, self-confidence, and social ostracism.
+Her books for younger children, such as Tales of a Fourth Grade Nothing (1972), Otherwise Known as Sheila the Great (1972), Blubber (1974), and Double Fudge (2002), deal with problems of sibling rivalry, self-confidence, and social ostracism.
 Books for teenagers, such as Are You There God?
 It’s Me, Margaret (1970), Deenie (1973), and Just as Long as We’re Together (1987), consider matters of divorce, friendship, family breakups, and sexual development.
 Starring Sally J. Freedman as Herself (1977) and Tiger Eyes (1981) explore issues of death and loss.
 Forever (1975) is the story of a young woman’s first love and first sexual experience.
 In each of her books, Blume’s characters confront their feelings of confusion as they begin to search for a resolution for their problems.